walbuc/wb-oec/README.md

 This app has been deployed to Vercel cloud platform using CI/CD with GitHub Actions.
 The project has development/preview and production workflow.

+We use the Different Pages / Navigation Layout option.

 Dev setup

 ```sh